salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-element-attributes-getter.md

 For security the `Element#attributes` getter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Element/docs/attributes-getter.md -->
-## get: Element.attributes
+## Element.attributes getter

+The [`Element.attributes`](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) property returns a live collection of all attribute nodes registered to the specified node.
+It is a `NamedNodeMap`, not an `Array`, so it has no `Array` methods and the `Attr` nodes' indexes may differ among browsers.

-The attributes collection is of type NamedNodeMap and can be used to set and remove attributes on an element.
-The distortion on this getter does not alter its functionality but only pairs an element with an NamedNodeMap instance such that the distortions on NamedNodeMap.prototype can retrieve the element.
+The `attributes` collection can be used to set and remove attributes on an element.

-### Goal

--   pair an Element instance with a NamedNodeMap for distortions on NamedNodeMap.prototype
+The distortion on this getter doesn't alter its functionality.
+It pairs an `Element` instance with a `NamedNodeMap` instance so that other distortions on `NamedNodeMap.prototype` can retrieve the element.

-### Design

--   use provided util `pairElement` to pair current element with NamedNodeMap instance when get accessor is invoked.
--   this pairing is only for bookkeeping and O(1) lookups based on the identity of attributes collection

-### Distorted behavior
+### Distorted Behavior

--   no distorted behavior
+No distorted behavior.
 <!-- END generated embed, please keep comment -->